CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

    ![](./media/App7.png)

-1. If you receive a pop-up to enable the Developer mode, toggle the Developer mode to **On** and click on **Yes** to allow installing and running apps outside from the Microoft store.
+1. If you receive a pop-up to enable the Developer mode, toggle the Developer mode to **On** and click on **Yes** to allow installing and running apps outside of the Microsoft store.

    ![](./media/App8.1.png)